TomPace101/nanopore_diffusion/notes.md

 Show how to change it from within python, and from within yaml.

-_TODO_ testing new control.yaml
-- __BUG__: locators aren't processed if they reside in a dictionary, list, and composites thereof Need to recursively descend into such items looking for locators.
-If you make a function to do this, just pass it kwargs to begin with.

 _TODO_ specification of dirichlet and neumann boundary conditions should make use of the species symbol

 _TODO_ refactor this TODO list!